katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ... -p 5901:5901 -p 6080:6080  ...
 </code></pre></div></div>

+<p>First make sure that you can copy instructions from a browser page to the container terminal.
+It works in the same manner as the local WSL linux terminal, i.e. you can usually copy from other sources with `Ctrl+C` and then paste into your container terminal with mouse right click.
+Copy from the terminal itself by selecting the text to be copied.
+If this does not work, you will see later in these instructions how to pass files from your local computer to the container.</p>

 <p>This container has a VNC application installed to allow opening graphical windows on a remote machine (seen from the container, your own computer is a remote machine).
 Start the application with <code>start_vnc</code> from your container prompt, and choose a password.
 You will need to start it every time you use the container (if you want to open graphics windows), but you will define the password only at the first time.
 </p>